ta32/tpm/README.md

 # Temporary Password Manager

-PWA app replacement for the Trezor Password Manager This branch contains a prototype of the app that is an offline-first PWA app (code not served from a server).
+PWA app replacement for the Trezor Password Manager.

+This branch contains a prototype of the app that is an offline-first PWA app (code not served from a server).
 The app still needs network access to sync with Dropbox, although I do plan to have an option to sync with a local file.